allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Provide constructive feedback and propose solutions for issues faced
     * Receive feedback and discuss how it could be used to improve future projects and assignments
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the doing postmortems as a team
+    * Provide feedback on aspects of the project that were particularly effective and should be used in the future

 * Unacceptable Conduct (U):
   * Members shall not